tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 ### 2.3.
 Data split

 The test set is only used to evaluate our model and not used during the training.

-This guarantees 2 things that the model will not overfit on the test set.
+This guarantees that the model will not overfit on the test set.
 This could happen during the Hyperparameter Tuning or during the training because of the Early Stopping (cf [Section 4.3](###4.3.
 Early Stopping)).

+For the rest of the project, we will use a 70/20/10 ratio for the train/validation/test split.

 ### 2.4.
 Data Augmentation

-According to figure ???, each class has a number of examples close to 400 which is quite little.
+According to figure 1, each class has a number of examples close to 400 which is quite little.
 One solution is to implement Data Augmentation.
 In other words, we will perform random transformations of our training image while keeping the same label.
 Doing so will drastically increase the number of examples per class while making the model much more robust.

 In Tensorflow, data augmentation is built-in in one of the model's layer itself which is implemented by the following code in `models/`: